python-jsonschema/jsonschema/docs/creating.rst

     :argument str version: a version for the new validator class

     :argument jsonschema.TypeChecker type_checker: a type checker.
-If unprovided, the existing :class:`jsonschema.TypeChecker` will be used.
+If unprovided, the existing `jsonschema.TypeChecker` will be used.

-    :returns: a new :class:`jsonschema.IValidator` class
+    :returns: a new `jsonschema.IValidator` class

     .. note:: Meta Schemas